So you've been having some challenges.

 Benefits of Group Therapy

-You'll receive a range of ideas and suggestions to address your issues.
+You'll receive a range of ideas and suggestions to address your challenges.

 Some members are further along in their recovery and can share what helped them make progress.